WE ARE OPEN

 The Wallace Collection Library and Archives is now open, but due to social distancing rules spaces will be limited.

 The Library will be available by appointment only Tuesday–Friday, 10am–5pm, and will close for an hour at lunchtime between 12.30–1.30pm.

 Can I use the lift?

-If you have access requirements, you are welcome to use the lift with members of your own household or support bubble.
+If you have access requirements, you are welcome to use the lift with members of the group you are visiting with.

 If you do not need to use the lift for mobility reasons, we kindly request that you use the stairs.

 Is hand sanitiser available?

 Hand sanitiser is available at the entrance to the museum, the entrance to the shop, and the entrance to the toilets.